chisophugis/lbd/source/genobj.rst

 	MCELFStreamer inherit tree

-In :ref:`genobj_f1`, registering the object of class Cpu0AsmInfo for target TheCpu0Target and TheCpu0elTarget.
+In :num:`Figure #genobj-f1`, registering the object of class Cpu0AsmInfo for target TheCpu0Target and TheCpu0elTarget.
 TheCpu0Target is for big endian and TheCpu0elTarget is for little endian.
 Cpu0AsmInfo is derived from MCAsmInfo which is llvm built-in class.
 Most code is implemented in it's parent, back end reuse those code by inherit.

-In :ref:`genobj_f2`, instancing MCCodeGenInfo, and initialize it by pass Roloc::PIC because we use command ``llc -relocation-model=pic`` to tell ``llc`` compile using position-independent code mode.
+In :num:`Figure #genobj-f2`, instancing MCCodeGenInfo, and initialize it by pass
+Roloc::PIC because we use command ``llc -relocation-model=pic`` to tell ``llc`` compile using position-independent code mode.
 Recall the addressing mode in system program book has two mode, one is PIC mode, the other is absolute addressing mode.
 MC stands for Machine Code.

-In :ref:`genobj_f3`, instancing MCInstrInfo object X, and initialize it by InitCpu0MCInstrInfo(X).
+In :num:`Figure #genobj-f3`, instancing MCInstrInfo object X, and initialize it by InitCpu0MCInstrInfo(X).
 Since InitCpu0MCInstrInfo(X) is defined in Cpu0GenInstrInfo.inc, it will add the information fromCpu0InstrInfo.td we specified.
-:ref:`genobj_f4` is similar to :ref:`genobj_f3`, but it initialize the register information specified in Cpu0RegisterInfo.td.
+:num:`Figure #genobj-f4` is similar to :num:`Figure #genobj-f3`, but it
+initialize the register information specified in Cpu0RegisterInfo.td.
 They share a lot of code with instruction/register td description.

-:ref:`genobj_f5`, instancing two objects Cpu0MCCodeEmitter, one is for big endian and the other is for little endian.
+:num:`Figure #genobj-f5`, instancing two objects Cpu0MCCodeEmitter, one is for
+big endian and the other is for little endian.
 They take care the obj format generated.
 So, it's not defined in 4/6_2/Cpu0 which support assembly code only.

-:ref:`genobj_f6`, MCELFStreamer take care the obj format also.
+:num:`Figure #genobj-f6`, MCELFStreamer take care the obj format also.
-:ref:`genobj_f5` Cpu0MCCodeEmitter take care code emitter while MCELFStreamer take care the obj output streamer.
+:num:`Figure #genobj-f5` Cpu0MCCodeEmitter take care code emitter while
+MCELFStreamer take care the obj output streamer.
-:ref:`genobj_f10` is MCELFStreamer inherit tree.
+:num:`Figure #genobj-f10` is MCELFStreamer inherit tree.
 You can find a lot of operations in that inherit tree.

 Reader maybe has the question for what are the actual arguments in